 BC146.
 The Board acknowledges that including all contingent consideration arrangements within the scope of the proposed guidance would result in consistent accounting for all contingent consideration arrangements by both the acquirer and the seller in a business combination or asset acquisition.
 However, some Board members were concerned about the ability of a seller to reasonably estimate fair value of such an arrangement that is not based on an observable market or an observable index, because the seller may not have access to the information necessary to make an estimate on a regular basis.
-Additionally, the Board notes that there are other significant differences in the accounting for business combinations and asset acquisitions, including the accounting for transaction costs, goodwill, and in-process research and development.
+Additionally, the Board notes that there are other significant differences in the accounting for transaction costs, goodwill, and in-process research and development.
 The Board notes that the purpose of this project is not to address those differences and decided that existing practice should continue for accounting for contingent consideration arrangements in asset acquisitions unless the arrangement is based on an observable market or observable index.